omaimaakoulih/Ecommerce/README.md

 # Ecommerce
-an E-commerce Web Site created using Symfony framework
+Cloth<i>Ng</i> is an E-commerce Web Site created using Symfony framework
 ## Functionalities
 * CRUD Operations like:
   * Create a user account